apnadkarni/blt/doc/listview.rst

     used.
 The default is "".

   **-width** *numPixels*
    Specifies the width in the *listview*.  *NumPixels* can be single value or a list.
 If *numPixels* is a single value it is a non-negative value indicating the width the window.
 The value may have any of the forms accept able to **Tk_GetPixels**, such as "200" or "2.4i".
 If *numPixels* is a 2 element list, then this sets the minimum and maximum limits for the width of the window.
 The indow will be at least the minimum width and less than or equal to the maximum.
 If *numPixels* is a 3 element list, then this specifies minimum, maximum, and nominal width or the window.
 The nominal size overrides the calculated width of the window.
-If *numPixels* is "", then the width of the window is calculated based on the widths of all the list items.
+If *numPixels* is "", then the width of the window is calculated based on the widths of all the items.
 The default is "".

   **-xscrollcommand** *cmdPrefix*
     Specifies the prefix for a command used to communicate with horizontal